IBangedMyToaster/Rule34.us.Downloader/README.md

 | `--update`   | Optional | Download the newest Content. |
 | `--complete` | Optional | Download all missing Ids.    |
 | `--clean`    | Optional | Deletes all Files that don't Match the Foldertags + Shadowtags |

+### Automation
+Since it is possible to run the Tool with Arguments it is possible to create a script to automatically update the Library on Startup of your machine.

+If you simply want to update the whole Library your .bat File would look similiar to this:
+`"rule34.us Downloader.exe" --update`

+Move the .bat File into `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` and it will keep everything Up-To-Date.

 # Troubleshooting
 I case you run into a bug or have Problems with any of the Features i encourage you to open an issue.
 I will gladly take a look at the problem and solve it.